JeffGregorio/LibAG/README.md

 ### 3.6 External Digital to Analog Converter (DAC)

-The rate/resolution trade-off can be circumvented (at least at audio rates) by using an external DAC like the MCP4921/4922, which are one- and two-channel 12-bit DACs that use a simple Serial Peripheral Interface (SPI) protocol.
+The rate/resolution trade-off can be circumvented (at least at audio rates) by using an external DAC like the MCP4921/4922, which are one- and two-channel 12-bit DACs that use a simple, but relatively high-speed, Serial Peripheral Interface (SPI) protocol.
 From the DAC's datasheet, we learn that the DAC takes the following 16-bit control word:

 15 | 14 | 13 | 12 | 11 | 10 | ... | 1 | 0
 --|--|--|--|--|--|--|--|--
 A'/B|BUF|GA'|SHDN'|D11|D10|...|D1|D0

 From most significant to least significant bits, we have the channel selection (0 = A, 1 = B), voltage reference buffer enable, 2x gain setting (active low), and shutdown (active low), followed by the 12 bits comprising an audio sample.

-The AVR processors have an SPI peripheral which, at its maximum SPI clock rate of 4MHz can shift the control word's sixteen bits out at rates up to 4MHz/16 = 250kHz, ensuring 12-bit resolution at any sample rate we could achieve.
+The AVR processors have an SPI peripheral which, at its maximum SPI clock rate of 4MHz can shift the control word's sixteen bits out at rates up to 4MHz/16 = 250kHz, ensuring 12-bit resolution at any sample rate we could achieve on an AVR.

-The peripheral generates the SPI clock and data out signals on the SCK and MOSI pins, respectively.
+The peripheral generates the 4MHz SPI clock and data out signals on the SCK and MOSI pins, respectively.
 Since we're not receiving any data from the DAC, we don't need to use the MISO pin.
 LibAG's `SPIMaster` class configures the SPI and shifts out 8- or 16-bit control words.

-The user must configure a CS (chip select) pin, clear it before transmission, and set it after.
+The user must configure a CS (chip select) pin, which tells the DAC when to read data on MOSI line.
+CS is normally active low, so clear it before transmission, and set it after.
+Note that you can have multiple DACs sharing connections to SCK and MOSI as long as you have a separate CS pin for each device.

 Revisiting the first example, we could now synthesize a sawtooth at 12-bit amplitude resolution without PWM lowering the effective Nyquist rate.